NeuralVFX/facial-pose-estimation-unity/USAGE.md

 ## Scripts

 ### GetExpression.cs
-- Should by applied to face model
+- Should be applied to face model
 - Reads blend-shape values, and sets them on the facial mesh
 - Uses momentum to smooth values temporally
 ```